diksssdik/e1002-esphome-dashboard/README.md

 ## Contents:
 This repository contains all the code and dashboard configurations used on my ReTerminal E1002 colour epaper display, running ESPHome and displaying dashboards from Home Assistant.

 `esphome.yaml` contains the ESPHome code for the ReTerminal E1002.
-This code is based on ESPHome version 2025.10.X.
-There are some changes in 2025.11.0 which *should* be backwards compatible, but I have not yet had the chance to test it.
-I will update the code when I have the time to try and test.
+This code is based on ESPHome version 2025.11.X.
 `hass-dashboard.yaml` contains the full raw dashboard used in Home Assistant.
 `e1002-automation.yaml` includes a sample automation to select the page to display + notify on low battery.

 `/images/wallpaper-sample.webp` is my own photo.

 ## Requirements:
+ESPHome minimum version is 2025.11.0, as this implemented the display `model` for the E1002.

 The dashboard relies on the following custom cards, together with cardmod to optimise for the epaper display:

 custom:clock-weather-card